PlanQK/planqk-platform-samples/coding-templates/docker/template-README.md

 This command uses the `data.json` and the `params.json` file from the `./input` directory as the input for your service.
 The `-v` option is used to mount this directory as volume in the Docker container.
-The Docker container runs the application and prints the result to stdout.
+The Docker container runs the service logic and prints the result to stdout.

 ## Next steps